BabylonJS/SmartFilters/readme.md

 ### core

 This is the main package for Smart Filters.
 It implements the notion of a `SmartFilter` which is a graph of blocks (all inheriting from `BaseBlock`) linked to each other through `ConnectionPoint`s.
-This package also contains a library of useful blocks.

 More info can be found in the dedicated [readme](./packages/core/readme.md).

 ### demo

-Entry point of the demo application for creating and running filters.
+Entry point of the demo application for creating and running Smart Filters.
 This demo is also used as the dev inner loop for working on the Core.

 More info can be found in the dedicated [readme](./packages/demo/readme.md).